Morbid Anatomy Educator Handbook

 Payment

-For all future courses, you will receive two payments - half on the Monday after your first class and the remaining half the Monday after your final session.
+For all courses, educators will receive two payments - half on the Monday after your first class and the remaining half the Monday after your final session.
 You will receive a confirmation email on those days letting you know to look for the deposit so you can alert us to any issues.